KatlegoMonama/KatlegoMonama.github.io/README.md

 ## **👋 About Me**

-Hi, I'm **Katlego Monama**, a self-taught **Full Stack Developer** with over 15 years of experience.
+Hi, I'm **Katlego Monama**, a self-taught **Software Engineer** with over 15 years of experience.
 I specialize in creating robust and scalable web applications while keeping up with the latest advancements in technology.
 My expertise lies in:

 - **Frontend Development:** HTML, CSS, JavaScript, React
 - **Backend Development:** Python (Flask/Django), PHP, SQL